 The Washougal Waterfront trail is a critical connector trail to both downtown Washougal and Camas areas through a regional trail system beginning at Lacamas Heritage Trail and extending through the Lacamas Park Trail system, the Washougal River Greenway Trail, the Port Marina Park and Historical Park, Steamboat Landing, the Levee Trail, Steigerwald Lake Wildlife Refuge Trail and finally to the Gorge Towns to Trail system in the scenic Columbia River Gorge.

 In 2015, the Port was awarded $1.7M in grant funding from the Recreation and Conservation Office for the construction of the new park and trail.
 Construction began in early 2016, with Tapani, Inc. as the contractor.
 Construction was completed in Fall 2016 and the Grand Opening of the Washougal Waterfront Park & Trail occurred in October 2016.
-The Washougal Waterfront trail is identified as Phase 1, with the City of Washougal completing Phase 2 of the trail in 2019, which will connect people from the waterfront to Steamboat Landing.
+The Washougal Waterfront trail is identified as Phase 1, with the City of Washougal completing Phase 2 of the trail, which will connect people from the waterfront to Steamboat Landing.

 Natural Play Area